johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Facilitating Spirit-led discipleship ###

-Holy Spirit-led discipleship is about participating in a process through which the Spirit of Christ is able to lead, warn, direct, encourage, teach and exhort us all—personally and corporately.
+Holy Spirit-led discipleship is about participating in a process through which the Spirit of Christ is able to lead, warn, direct, encourage, teach, challenge and exhort us all—personally and corporately.

 -	Discipleship is never a matter of pouring out information from a teacher or from text books, in order to fill others with the same knowledge.
 This may be how we learned in school, but Spirit-led discipleship is different.